Hakata Weather in August

 1. Hakata weather in August is extremely sultry and humid with sea winds occasionally blowing up.

-3. August is the high season receiving more tourists and higher travel costs.
+3. August is the high season, characterized by more tourists and higher travel costs.

 The Hottest Month

-Hot temperatures and high relative humidity of 73% make your feels-like higher and the body more prone to sweating.
+High temperatures and high humidity of 73% make your feels-like temperature higher and the body more prone to sweating.

 Daylight Hours/ Sunshine Hours

-The daily length of daytime has 13 hours on average when the sunrise and sunset take place at around 5:31 - 5:53 and 18:45 - 19:19 respectively.
-As sunny days increase, the sun averagely shines for 6 hours each day in August.
-The long duration of daylight and sunlight provides adequate travel time, suitable for all age groups, especially those families having children and the elderly.
+The length of daytime is 13 hours on average when the sunrise and sunset take place at around 5:31 - 5:53 and 18:45 - 19:19 respectively.
+As sunny days are more frequent, the sun averagely shines for 6 hours each day in August.
+The long duration of daylight and sunshine hours provide adequate travel time, suitable for all age groups, especially those families having children and the elderly.

 The average UV Index is as high as 10, so effective sun protection should be taken.